GhostTeam18/File-integrity-checker/README.md

 This command will install all the necessary packages for the File Integrity Checker.

-Configure Key Management Services: Open the config.json file in a text editor and provide the required credentials and settings for your chosen key management service(s).
-Refer to the "Prerequisites" section for the specific structure of the config.json file.
+Configure Key Management Services: Open the config.  file in a text editor and provide the required credentials and settings for your chosen key management service(s).
+Refer to the "Prerequisites" section for the specific structure of the config.  file.

 Usage: The File Integrity Checker can be run using the command-line interface.
 Execute the script with the desired options and arguments to perform file integrity checks, encryption, and decryption operations.
 Run the following command to see the available options: